wf8/sumac/README.md

 SUMAC works on OSX and Linux.
 Windows is not currently supported.

+[USEARCH bug 9.15](http://www.drive5.com/usearch/manual/bugs.html) will cause USEARCH to crash during a SUMAC run.
+This bug affects USEARCH v9.2.64 and v9.0.2132.
+Please ensure you use a different version of USEARCH with SUMAC.

 ### Updates:

 - SUMAC v2.21 handles a bug in Biopython's GenBank parsing that could cause SUMAC to crash.